 Even if you are not in Greek Life, studying abroad is a great way to meet people and have a blast.
 I think it’s important to go outside of your comfort zone and do new things.
 Experiencing new and different cultures and traveling from country to country has taught me more than a class back home could ever.
 I want to encourage all students to at least give it a try; ask some questions about it and get more information about all the possibilities that it has to offer.
 The more people that I can get to have the same experiences I did, the better.
 I hope this was helpful to anyone considering pursuing an education abroad!

-Mitchell Shafer is a CEA alumnus who studied abroad in Barcelona, Spain, during the Spring 2019 semester.
+Mitchell Shafer is a CEA Fall 2019 Alumni Ambassador who studied abroad in Barcelona, Spain, during the Spring 2019 semester.
 He is currently a student at the University of Alabama.

 Read more about our CEA MOJO Bloggers & Photographers.